Wichita Symphony Orchestra: Young People's Concerts

 Young People's Concerts (YPCs) are performed for area third through eighth grade students every fall and winter, reaching approximately 24,000 students and their teachers each year.
 These 40-minute programs feature the full Wichita Symphony Orchestra and often utilize actors or dancers to illustrate the program.

 Wichita Symphony Youth Orchestras

 Founded in 1947, WSYO's Youth Symphony is a charter member of the Youth Symphony Orchestra Division of the League of American Orchestras.
-Today, the Wichita Symphony Youth Orchestras Program is made up of four ensembles that serve over 250 students from 22 cities and towns in central Kansas and northern Oklahoma.
-WSYO ensembles include the Youth Symphony, Repertory Orchestra, Youth Chamber Players, and Wind Ensemble.
+Today, the Wichita Symphony Youth Orchestras Program is made up of six ensembles that serve over 300 students from 22 cities and towns in central Kansas.
+WSYO ensembles include the Youth Symphony, Repertory Orchestra, Youth Chamber Players, Introductory String Orchestra, Wind Ensemble and Youth Concert Band.

 In 2018, The Wichita Symphony Youth Orchestras commissioned WSYO alumni, Logan Nelson, to perform his orchestra piece on their spring concert on March 2, 2019 as well as their concert with the Colorado Springs Youth Symphony on March 10, 2019.